cardano-scaling/website/monthly/2024-09-monthly.md

 Even performance of this early prototype is matching or exceeding our current implementation (when multi-threading performance is available).
 For example: using a low powered github-hosted container we see average confirmation times on the three node benchmark decrease `20ms -> 100ms`, while on desktop machine with 8+ cores the same benchmark improves `100ms -> 50ms`.
 As the starting numbers of the released version also vary wildly between machines, these results are only usable relatively.

+### Incremental Commits

+Incremental commits feature development is ongoing and we demonstrated the user workflow we envisioned on the monthly meeting.

+Notably users will first need to lock their UTxO in the Hydra deposit script and this output would be consumed by the increment transaction once we have a signed snapshot on L2.
+This would make the specified UTxO be part of the Head UTxO state on L2 eventually.
+In case of any problems any hydra-node would be able to post a recover transaction which would unlock the UTxO.

+There are hydra-node API endpoints for depositing/recovering which provide convenient way to build and post these transactions and we tried to have a nice UX for these user actions.

+Next steps involve implementing complete on-chain security together with the documentation/tutorials so that our users know how to use this new feature since this has been a feature request for many builders on Hydra.

 ## Conclusion

 The monthly review meeting for September 2024 was held on 2024-09-25 via Google Meet,